 Formula for a Damped Sine Wave

 A sine wave may be damped in any of an infinite number of ways, but the most common form is exponential damping.
-If your sine curve is exponentially damped, drawing a line from peak to peak will result in an exponential decay curve.
+If your sine curve is exponentially damped, drawing a line from peak to peak will result in an exponential decay curve, which has the general formula N(t) = A e(kt).
 Draw a curve from peak to peak, and you’ll see the exponential function.
-Notice that the curve crosses the y-axis at x = 1 (since A = 1 in this function) and that the amplitude goes to zero as x goes to infinity.

 We can write a general equation for an exponentially damped sinusoid as

 In some cases the equation can be simplified to:

 - A is the initial amplitude (the highest peak),